cypnk/Anime-List/README.md

 Kageki Shoujo *2021*
 Kaguya-sama: Love is War *2019, 2020, 2022*
 Kaibyoi Ramune (Dr. Ramune: Mysterious Disease Specialist) *2021*
+Kaijin Kaihatsubu no Kuroitsu-san (Miss Kuroitsu from the Monster Development Department) *2022*
 Kaiketsu Zoro (The Legend of Zorro) *1995*
 Kakegurui *2017, 2019*
 Kakko no Iinazuke (A Couple of Cuckoos) *2022*